kuanrcl/MySQL_Test_Drive/Lab2/Readme.md

 By default, MySQL Workbench uses ``mysqldump`` utility to export the data by writing out data row one by one to in a single SQL file as database backup.
 If the database size is large, say more than 1TB, the data export process will take a long time to complete, and restoring data by using the **import** function will take more than triple of the export time.

-The better data export or backup option is to use
+The most reliable data backup option is to use
 > **MySQL Enterprise Backup** feature to backup/restore data faster and safer
 > **MySQL Enterprise Backup** backup the _physical_ data files therefore it is very fast comparing to ``mysqldump``

+You must use **MySQL Enterprise Backup** to backup your important data becuase data is now a corporate asset and it has to be treated with utmost importance.
+You can export data in row format as an additional data copy but you must use **MySQL Enterprise Backup** as your main backup tool

 ## Exporting the data